bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 New fields must be accessible through the fluent Builder API.

 - **Update Builder Interfaces**: Add new methods to the public builder interfaces (e.g., `EmailPopulatingBuilder`, `IRecipientsBuilder`, `IRecipientBuilder`).
+- **Javadoc Source of Truth**: Put the complete behavior contract on the public builder interface.
+Document convenience overloads well enough to stand on their own and link them to the full overload.
+Builder implementations, factories, Spring support, and other entry points should use `@see` links to the public builder method instead of maintaining a second copy of its semantics.
 - **CLI Compatibility Rules**:
   - **Parameter Types**: Use simple types (`String`, `boolean`, `int`, `long`) or types that have an existing `ValueInterpreter` in the `cli-module` (e.g., `X509Certificate`, `File`, `URL`, `Date`).
   - **Avoid Collections**: Picocli mapping works best with individual values or arrays.
 Avoid `Collection` or `Map` in signatures intended for CLI use.
 Provide overloads if necessary.